rubenfcasal/npfda/README.md

 Nonparametric methods for inference on the functional trend, the functional variance and the variogram:

-- `npf.fit()` (NOT YET IMPLEMENTED) (automatically) fits a nonparametric functional model by estimating the trend, the conditional variance and the variogram.
+- `npf.fit()` (automatically) fits a nonparametric functional model by estimating the trend, the conditional variance and the variogram.

 - `locpol()`, `np.var()` and `np.svar()` methods use local polynomial
   kernel smoothing to compute nonparametric estimates of the functional